tassaron/muffin-shop/README.md

 # Tassaron's Flask Template
-Template for a Flask webapp with login system and emails built-in, and other common features separated into submodules defined in `modules.json`.
+Template for a Flask webapp with login system and emails built-in, and other common features separated into "modules" defined in `modules.json`.
+See `MODULES.md` for more information about these modules.

 ## Project Goals
 1. Simplify deployment of a new blog, shop, or combined blog + shop.